ruby-processing/JRubyArt/_posts/2019-09-28-getting_started.md

 sudo apt-get update

-sudo apt-get install openjdk-12-hotspot # or adoptopenjdk if you have linker issues.
+sudo apt-get install adoptopenjdk # only if you have linker issues.
 ```

 Use debian `update-alternatives` tool to manage configuration for java:-